5 Best Wood to Choose from for External Timber Cladding

 • It can fit any budget, as cladding is available in a wide range of timber species.

-• And last but not the least, timber cladding is also known to provide outstanding insulation against temperature, sound, etc.
+• And last but not the least, it is also known to provide outstanding insulation against temperature, sound, etc.

 Now, let’s come to the main point.
-What’s the best timber for cladding?
+What’s the best wood for cladding?

-If you are looking for the best timber for your external cladding project, here are some of our best options.
+If you are looking for the best wood for your external cladding project, here are some of our best options.

 Iroko